The NSCFA’s mission is to promote stem cell science.

 Where we will not spend your money

-The Foundation is committed to operating on as low a cost base as possible during this phase of its development.
+The Foundation is committed to operating on as low a cost base as possible.

 This enables us to channel as much of our income to stem cell science as possible.